Advertisement

 Speaking at the launch of the 2024 Shea Conference in Abuja, Mamatou Djaffo, President of the Global Shea Alliance (GSA), a non-governmental organization, has declared their steadfast dedication to overcoming the obstacles impeding the growth of the shea industry.
 The event tagged ‘Bridging the Gap’, serves as a beacon of hope for the advancement of shea-related endeavors.
 Djaffo stated that GSA is focused on promoting sustainability, maintaining high standards, and establishing benchmarks for shea-based food and cosmetic items.
 The theme of the conference also highlights the immediate necessity of aligning ambitious industry objectives with concrete measures to tackle critical issues.

 Over ten years ago, the GSA took action to support and uplift women within the industry.
 They have achieved notable progress by continuously improving their methods with the input of shea beneficiaries, Djaffo said.
 This underlying concept highlights their unwavering commitment to conquering obstacles, cultivating creativity, encouraging cooperation, and empowering women at every stage of the shea value chain.
-Topics for discussion at the conference, scheduled for 5-7 of March, and will draw attention to significant subjects including the effective handling of parklands, preservation of resources, and enhancing the economic empowerment of women, thereby fully harnessing shea value chains potential.
+Topics for discussion at the conference, scheduled for 5-7 of March, and will draw attention to significant subjects including the effective handling of parklands, preservation of resources, and enhancing the economic Empowerment of women, thereby fully harnessing shea value chains potential.

 NASPAN is dedicated to promoting collaboration.